African nations at the FIFA World Cup: 2022: Morocco's semi-finalists lead African charge in Qatar

 Out of 54 teams that entered the qualifying competition, Africa's five qualifiers for the World Cup were Senegal, Tunisia, Morocco, Cameroon and Ghana.
 Ghana's qualification was particularly close: needing to win their last match against South Africa in the second-round group stage, their 1–0 win saw them just pip South Africa on goals scored, the teams being level on goal difference and points.
 The other nine group winners all won their groups outright on points, to put ten teams into the third round consisting of five two-legged playoffs.
-And then in Ghana's play-off against Nigeria, both matches were drawn 0-0 and 1-1, but Ghana qualified on away goals.
+And then in Ghana's play-off against Nigeria, both matches were drawn 0–0 and 1–1, but Ghana qualified on away goals.
 Cameroon also required the away-goals rule against Algeria, and Senegal went through only on a penalty shoot-out against Egypt.
 Morocco defeated DR Congo, and Tunisia defeated Mali, to complete the third qualification round.
 All five African teams won at least one match, four of them defeating the group's official top-seed favourites (although this includes hosts Qatar, who were only a "top seed" by virtue of being the hosts).
 Senegal and Morocco in fact were each to score two victories in the group stages (the first time two African teams had achieved this in the same World Cup), en route to qualifying for the second round.

 Senegal, in Group A, had to play Holland in their opening match, giving a good account of themselves but conceding two late goals to lose 2–0.
 They performed better against the host team Qatar, beating them 3–1, and found themselves in the position of needing to beat Ecuador in their final match to qualify.
 They duly won 2–1 to finish second in their group behind the Dutch, and set up a second-round tie against England - becoming in the process the first African team to win two matches in the group stage since Nigeria in 1998.
-Senegal had a couple of good chances early on - Sarr had one shot saved, and spooned another over the bar - but England's Henderson and Kane both scored before half-time, and another was added afterwards by Saka, to preserve their unbeaten record against African nations with a 3–0 win and end Senegal's run.
+Senegal had a couple of good chances early on - Ismaïla Sarr had one shot saved, and spooned another over the bar - but England's Jordan Henderson and Harry Kane both scored before half-time, and another was added afterwards by Bukayo Saka, to preserve their unbeaten record against African nations with a 3–0 win and end Senegal's run.

-Tunisia, in Group D, drew their opening match with Denmark 0-0, but then lost 1–0 to Australia and went into their final match needing to beat the current world champions, France and hoping for a draw in the other match.
+Tunisia, in Group D, drew their opening match with Denmark 0–0, but then lost 1–0 to Australia and went into their final match needing to beat the current world champions, France and hoping for a draw in the other match.
 Tunisia scored the upset win that they needed - a late French equalizer being denied for offside - but Australia and Denmark failed to oblige, Australia's victory keeping them in second place ahead of the African team, who finished third in the group.